-Tom wrote Circos Data Visualization How-To and published several academic papers and book chapters on labor economics, microbiology, and education research.
-He has previously served as senior research at Northwestern University’s Department of Medical Social Sciences and led institutional effectiveness and accountability at the Iowa Departments of Education.
-He has led innovative efforts to use student-level longitudinal data to improve and measure education outcomes.
-He also led science, technology, engineering, and mathematics (STEM) policy in Iowa and was a coauthor of Iowa’s STEM roadmap.
-Tom was a visiting scholar with Iowa State University’s Office of Community College Research and Policy where he studied graduate-student unionization.
-He was also a lecturer at Grand View University in economics and statistics.
+Tom wrote the book Circos Data Visualization How-To and published several academic articles and book chapters on labor economics, microbiology, and education research.
+He has previously served as senior research at Northwestern University’s Department of Medical Social Sciences and led institutional effectiveness and accountability at the Iowa Departments of Education where he led the innovative use of student data and also co-authored the Iowa’s STEM roadmap.
+Tom was a visiting scholar with Iowa State University’s Office of Community College Research and Policy and a lecturer at Grand View University in economics and statistics.
 He earned a Master’s degree in economics from Iowa State University and a Bachelor’s from Drake University.

 This web page contains links to research, teaching, and tangential interests.
 The views expressed on Tom’s website do not necessarily represent the view of the City of Chicago.